 Honesty and Integrity: TNC Appraisal Service, Inc.

-We consider our what we do a profession.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can unquestionably be called a profession rather than a trade.
-As with any profession we must follow strict ethical considerations.
+We consider our our business a profession.
+The rigors of becoming a licensed appraiser have increased more than ever before.
+So it goes without question these days that real estate appraisal can definitely be considered a profession rather than a trade.
+In our field, as with any profession, we are bound by ethical considerations.

-TNC Appraisal Service, Inc. has worked hard for its reputation for providing appraisals with the highest of ethics.
+TNC Appraisal Service, Inc. has an established track record for providing appraisals with the highest of ethics.
 Contact us today to learn more.

-Appraisers may also have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
-Typically the third parties are clearly defined in the appraisal report.
-An appraiser's fiduciary responsibility is limited to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.
+Appraisers will frequently be required to consider the interests of third parties, including homeowners, sellers and buyers, or others.
+Normally the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary roll is restricted to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.

-Appraisers also have rules outside of boundaries of with whom we share information For example, appraisers must backup their work files for at least five years - something else TNC Appraisal Service, Inc. makes a part of their standard routine.
+Appraisers also have duties outside of boundaries of clients and others.
+For example, appraisers must store their work files for a minimum of five years - at TNC Appraisal Service, Inc. you can rest assured that we adhere to that rule.

-We demand the highest ethical standards possible from ourselves.
-We don't do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
-We can't do assignments on percentage fees.
-That is perhaps the appraisal professions most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
+We meet or beat the industry standards and guidelines set in place for ethics.
+We can't accept anything less from ourselves.
+Doing assignments on contingency fees is not something we can consider That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We don't do assignments on percentage fees.
+That is perhaps the appraisal professions biggest taboo, because it would invite appraisal fraud since raising the value of the home would increase the their paycheck.
 We don't do that.
-Other unethical practices may be established by state law or professional organizations to which an appraiser belongs.
+Other improper practices may be established by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be at ease knowing we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be at ease knowing we are working hard to provide an unbiased determination of the home or property value.